 Boston Properties, Inc. is a real estate investment trust or "REIT."
 We are one of the largest owners and developers of office properties in the United States, concentrated in the Northeast Corridor from Virginia to Greater Boston and in Greater San Francisco.
 We conduct substantially all our business through Boston Properties Limited Partnership.
-As of September 30, 1999 we owned 132 properties, aggregating more than 35.3 million square feet.
-Our properties consist of 119 office properties, consisting of 87 Class A office buildings, including ten under development and 32 properties that support both office and technical uses, nine industrial properties, three hotels and one parking garage.
-We are the sole general partner and the owner of approximately 67.3% of the economic interests in Boston Properties Limited Partnership.
-Our principal executive office is located at 800 Boylston Street, Boston, Massachusetts 02199; telephone number (617) 236-3300.
+As of December 31, 1999 we owned 136 properties, aggregating more than 35.6 million square feet.
+Our properties consist of 123 office properties, consisting of 91 Class A office buildings and 32 properties that support both office and technical uses, nine industrial properties, three hotels and one parking garage.
+We are the sole general partner and the owner of approximately 67.0% of the economic interests in Boston Properties Limited Partnership.
+Our principal executive office is located at 800 Boylston Street, Suite 400, Boston, Massachusetts 02199-8001; telephone number (617) 236-3300.
 Our common stock is listed on the New York Stock Exchange under the symbol "BXP."

 Additional information regarding Boston Properties, including our audited financial statements and descriptions of Boston Properties, is contained in the documents incorporated by reference in this prospectus.
-See "Where You Can Find More Information" on page 17.
+See "Where You Can Find More Information" on page 16.